jessamynsmith/angular-google-maps-example/README.md

 # angular-google-maps-example

+NOTE: this project is no longer maintained.

 Example of using angular-google-maps to display data from an API.

-View the running app on [Heroku](https://angular-google-maps-example.herokuapp.com/)

 Like my work?
 Tip me! https://www.paypal.me/jessamynsmith